Crazy Love (1987)

-The movie opens in a remote village in Belgium where 12-year-old Harry Voss (Geert Hunaert) enjoys a movie at the local cinema.
-Wide-eyed with an expression filled with awe, Harry allows the moving pictures to take him to a fairy tale world inhabited by a princess and brave knights fighting for her love.
+The movie opens in a remote village in Belgium, where 12-year-old Harry Voss (Geert Hunaert) enjoys a movie at the local cinema.
+Wide-eyed and filled with awe, Harry allows the moving pictures to take him to a fairy tale world inhabited by a princess and brave knights fighting for her love.

-Harry decides that such magic should exist in the world that surrounds him, until an older friend makes fun of the romantic fantasies of the little boy.
+Harry decides that such magic should exist in the world surrounding him until an older friend makes fun of the romantic fantasies of the little boy.
 That’s followed by an improvised sex-ed class diluted with explanations of what “everyone is really after”.
-The “lessons” are followed by practice sessions as the two friends visit a local amusement park with one goal in mind: a first kiss for Harry and maybe something more.
+The “lessons” are followed by practice sessions as the two friends visit a local amusement park with one goal: a first kiss for Harry and maybe something more.
 But thing’s don’t go as planned…

-The second act of the narrative takes us several years into the future where we see Harry, now played by Josse De Pauw, as a high-school senior.
-Life has not treated him well as his face (and body) is covered with a horrid case on acne.
-He has discovered the meaning behind the notion of love, but sharing it is quite another matter.
-With the third and final act of the film we see Harry as an adult, with a personality shaped by all the experiences and misfortunes of his life.
+The second act of the narrative takes us several years into the future, and we see Harry, now played by Josse De Pauw, as a high school senior.
+Life has not treated him well, as his face (and body) is covered with a horrid case of acne.
+He has discovered the meaning behind love, but sharing it is quite another matter.
+In the third and final act of the film, we see Harry as an adult with a personality shaped by all the experiences and misfortunes of his life.

-The three act structure of the story helps to define this Coming-of-Age narrative.
-Undoubtedly Act 1, focusing on Harry as a boy (with a length of about 30 minutes), is the part of the film that will appeal most to the fans of the Coming-of-Age genre – thanks to the poignant idealistic point of view of the young Harry.
+The story’s three-act structure helps define this Coming-of-Age narrative.
+Act 1, focusing on Harry as a boy (about 30 minutes long), is undoubtedly the part of the film that will appeal most to fans of the Coming-of-Age genre, thanks to the poignant idealistic point of view of the young Harry.

-Geert Hunaert’s performance is top notch: from cheerfulness, through shyness, curiosity and awe – his facial expressions make his character true to life and simpatico and easy to associate with.
+Geert Hunaert’s performance is top-notch.
+His facial expressions, from cheerfulness to shyness, curiosity, and awe, make his character true to life, simpatico, and easy to associate with.

 That’s probably why the events in the second and third acts come across as shocking.
 On a personal level, I was able to associate with his older self, having chased love — aided by poems and ideals — only to realize that in real life, princesses often choose the brute rather than the knight.